לֶךְ-לְךָ

 Lech Lecha translates into exactly what Abraham was called to do, ‘Go Forth’ ‘Journey for Yourself’ ‘Betake Yourself’ ‘Go and see what I have in store for you…’ ‘Go with yourself…’

-The sages teach that Abraham was commanded to leave his place in order to testify to the existence of a God not bounded by place – Creator and Sovereign of the entire universe.
+The sages teach that Abraham was commanded to leave his place to witness the existence of a God not bounded by place – Creator and Sovereign of the entire universe.
 How do we do that as mere humans?
-We cannot without the existence of the God we serve, and that is our faith in His faithfulness, not in our faith in Him.
+We cannot accomplish that without the existence of the God we serve, and that is our faith in His faithfulness.

 Luke 9:62: ‘But Yeshua said to him, “No one, having put his hand to the plow, and looking back, is fit for the kingdom of God.”